-- For PCI procedures that could match to more than one Appropriate Use Rating category, we classified that procedure's appropriateness based upon the highest rating to which it could be matched. - For procedures with missing stenosis information on a given coronary artery, we assumed no significant stenosis (<70% for an epicardial artery and <50% for the left main artery) at that coronary artery if PCI was not performed on that artery. - When immediate PCI was performed, we assumed it was for the culprit lesion and we treated all acute STEMI procedures as AUC scenario #1: (STEMI, ≤ 12 hours from onset of symptoms, with revascularization of the culprit artery) - Staged PCIs during a non-index hospitalization, are classified as non-acute patients (in table 2 or 3)
+- For PCI procedures that could match to more than one Appropriate Use Rating category, we classified that procedure's appropriateness based upon the highest rating to which it could be matched. - For procedures with missing stenosis information on a given coronary artery, we assumed no significant stenosis (<70% for an epicardial artery and <50% for the left main artery) at that coronary artery if PCI was not performed on that artery. - When immediate PCI was performed, we assumed it was for the culprit lesion and we treated all acute STEMI procedures as AUC scenario #1: (STEMI, ≤ 12 hours from onset of symptoms, with revascularization of the culprit artery) - For staged PCIs during a non-index hospitalization, we treated these procedures as non-acute procedures. - If a stress or imaging test was performed and the result was negative or indeterminant, we classified it as "low risk findings" on non-invasive testing. - If PCI was performed on a lesion of 50-60% stenosis and IVUS was used, we assumed that the IVUS result demonstrated obstructive CAD. - All patients that are classified in indication #21 are rated as "inappropriate" regardless of the CCS classification (the guideline does not rate patients who are asymptomatic, but rates patients with CCS I-IV as inappropriate). - Patients who did not have a stress test, but had an FFR or IVUS were classified in indication #22 and 23.
+This assumption was made to reduce the rate of unclassifiable patients.